Anandboy/project-SmarteX/README.md

 1. Open Android Studio.
 2. Select **Open an Existing Project**.
-3. Navigate to the `project-SmarteX` folder and open it.
+3. Navigate to the `personal-expense-tracker` folder and open it.
 4. Ensure Flutter and Dart plugins are installed.

 ### 4. Run the Application